• Skip to primary navigation

 • For best results include both flour and starch as they will help to give texture to your soup

-• Celery salt and chilli are optional, not a deal breaker if you don't have them.
+• Celery seed and chilli are optional, not a deal breaker if you don't have them.

 spice surrounding the jar